Make a Bead Bracelet with Memory Wire

 Choose a range of shapes, textures and sizes.

-To do this, clamp near the end with your needle-nosed pliers.
+Step 2: Bend one end of the memory wire back on itself to make a small loop.
+This stops the beads from falling off the end.
+To make the loop, clamp near the end with your needle-nosed pliers.
 Use your chain-nosed pliers to clasp the very end of the wire.
 Bend the end of the wire back on itself, using the round-nosed pliers as a guide to give your loop a nice smooth shape.
-This can be tricky, but you'll get there!

 Step 3: Feed your beads onto the other end of the memory wire.
-I have done this in a very random pattern for the red beads, and tried to add the crystal beads at even intervals around the bracelet.
+I used a random pattern for the red beads, and spaced the crystal beads at even intervals around the bracelet.
 Do whatever looks good with the beads you have :-)

 Step 4: Once you are almost at the end it is time to stop adding beads.